 A planning overlay is proposed to be applied to the site to give effect to the desired outcomes expressed in the Draft Masterplan.
 The report to Council in October 2014 discussed the merits of the Design and Development Overlay (DDO) and the Development Plan Overlay (DPO).
 The DDO deals with matters relating to built form and design and includes a planning permit trigger for buildings and works.
-By comparison the DPO requires that a development plan be prepared to the satisfaction of the responsible authority before a permit (triggered under the zone controls) can be granted for use, subdivision or development of land, and that permits must be generally in accordance with the development plan.
+By comparison the DPO requires that a development plan be prepared to the satisfaction of the responsible authority before a permit (triggered under the zone controls) can be granted for use, subdivision or development plan.
 In addition, the DPO can also include other matters, for example, around land use, staging and the triggers for agreements.
 The DPO is the preferred option for this large site and has been discussed with the Department of Environment, Land, Water and Planning.